edwardgerhold/syntaxjs/README.md

 Will be used by the final compiler for storing the compiled code.
 Was deferred while coding the interpreter.

-But was already recognized - that´s why there are callInternalSlot and other Interfaces for handling the code later.
+But was already recognized - that´s why there are callInternalSlot, setInternalSlot, getInternalSlot and other Interfaces for handling the code later.
+The theory with the lookup table for functions is already made and i can reference native (js is "native" here) and compiled functions with.
+The secret is a special bit on the byte telling me, to read the function outside of the heap is what i add here.

 - Compiler